AFLplusplus/AFLplusplus/docs/env_variables.md

 * `AFL_FRIDA_INST_NO_BACKPATCH` - Disable backpatching.
 At the end of executing each block, control will return to FRIDA to identify the next block to execute.
 * `AFL_FRIDA_INST_NO_PREFETCH` - Disable prefetching.
-By default the child will report instrumented blocks back to the parent so that it can also instrument them and they be inherited by the next child on fork, implies `AFL_FRIDA_INST_NO_PREFETCH_BACKPATCH`.
+By default, the child will report instrumented blocks back to the parent so that it can also instrument them and they be inherited by the next child on fork, implies `AFL_FRIDA_INST_NO_PREFETCH_BACKPATCH`.
 * `AFL_FRIDA_INST_NO_PREFETCH_BACKPATCH` - Disable prefetching of stalker
   backpatching information.
-By default the child will report applied backpatches to the parent so that they can be applied and then be inherited by the next child on fork.
+By default, the child will report applied backpatches to the parent so that they can be applied and then be inherited by the next child on fork.
 * `AFL_FRIDA_INST_RANGES` - See `AFL_QEMU_INST_RANGES`
 * `AFL_FRIDA_INST_SEED` - Sets the initial seed for the hash function used to generate block (and hence edge) IDs.
 Setting this to a constant value may be